-- Scioto River Trail 3.3-mile trail along City of Columbus property bordering the Scioto River west of S.R.
-257. Trail to provide connections to Dublin, Columbus Zoo, Powell Road, and Home Road. - Sawmill Parkway Trail North 5-mile trail to be constructed in conjunction with the Sawmill Parkway extension.
-Begins in front of Olentangy Liberty High School and will include a missing piece up to Hyatts Road. - Park Trail Connector Connect South Liberty Park to North Liberty Park. - Olentangy River Trail South Route north connecting to the existing Olentangy River Trail in Franklin County by Metroparks. - Northwest Passage Trail to connect Library Park with Belmont Place; route would utilize existing roads to connect to Hills Market. - Carriage Road Trail 1.8-mile trail that would align with Carriage Road.
+- Liberty Road Trail Complete missing segments in trail gaps along Liberty Road.
+Approximately 1.4-mile trail to extend to Home Road. - Scioto River Trail 3.3-mile trail along City of Columbus property bordering the Scioto River west of S.R.
+257. Trail to provide connections to Dublin, Columbus Zoo, Powell Road, and Home Road. - Olentangy River Trail South Route north connecting to the existing Olentangy River Trail in Franklin County by Metroparks. - Northwest Passage Trail to connect Library Park with Belmont Place; route would utilize existing roads to connect to Hills Market. - Carriage Road Trail 1.8-mile trail that would align with Carriage Road.

 East-west route that would connect to schools and YMCA.
-Extend eastern end to connect to Daventry Woods. - Olentangy River Trail North 5.4-mile trail to utilize existing roadways (Chapman and Taggart Roads) and greenspace to complete a connection to the City of Delaware. - Jewett Road Trail Proposed route that would connect Powell to the Olentangy River Trail, to run parallel with road. - Hyatts Road Trail Proposed 3-mile trail to be constructed along Hyatts Road.
-Beginning at Sawmill Parkway and extending east to U.S. 23
+Extend eastern end to connect to Daventry Woods. - Olentangy River Trail North 5.4-mile trail to utilize existing roadways (Chapman and Taggart Roads) and greenspace to complete a connection to the City of Delaware. - Jewett Road Trail Proposed route that would connect Powell to the Olentangy River Trail, to run parallel with road.

-(Orange Township).
-Trail would connect to Shale Hollow Park and Columbus State.

-- Sawmill Parkway Trail South 1.1-mile route to extend Sawmill Parkway south to the County line. - Jewett Road Alternate Route Proposed second route for Jewett Road connection to S.R.
+- Hyatts Road Trail Proposed 3-mile trail to be constructed along Hyatts Road.
+Beginning at Sawmill Parkway and extending east to U.S. 23 (Orange Township).
+Trail would connect to Shale Hollow Park and Columbus State. - Sawmill Parkway Trail South 1.1-mile route to extend Sawmill Parkway south to the County line. - Jewett Road Alternate Route Proposed second route for Jewett Road connection to S.R.
 315, goes south along Loch Lomond Drive and Manning Parkway.

 A Delaware County Trail Committee exists to support trail construction.
-In addition to publishing a county-wide Parks and Trails plan recommending additional trails, the committee advises the County Commissioners on a grant program.
-The program has distributed an annual amount of \$100,000 for trail improvements.
-This group includes representatives from DCRPC, the County Engineer, Preservation Parks, the Delaware General Health District, Economic Development, MORPC, and the public.
-Liberty Township has received funding for thee projects over the past four years.
+In addition to publishing a county-wide Parks and Trails plan recommending additional trails, the committee advises the County Commissioners on their grant program.
+The program has distributed an \$100,000 for trail annual amount of This improvements. group includes representatives from DCRPC, the County Engineer, Preservation Parks, the Delaware General Health District, Economic Development, MORPC, and the public.
+Liberty Township has received funding for three projects over the past four years.
 These have all been along Home Road.
 The following map indicates proposed trails from various sources, as well as "committed" trails - those approved as part of subdivision and road plans - and sidewalk data.